yduf/yduf.github.io/_posts/2021-02-05-remarkable-hardware.md

 # Issue
 ## 10.11.99.1 not reachable
-Usb is recognized but no ethernet interface associated
+Usb is recognized (dmesg similar to above) but no working ethernet interface associated.

 `ifconfig` => nothing because interface is down vs `ifconfig -a`